sheezylion/MERN_STACK/README.md

 Have an AWS account set up and have an Admin user created with full admin permissions.

 #### Step 1: Launch a Virtual Server with Ubuntu Server OS

+##### Sign in to the AWS Management Console
+To get started, sign in to the AWS Management Console using your AWS account credentials.
+If you don’t have an AWS account, you can create one easily by following the instructions on the AWS website.

+##### Open the EC2 Console Once you are signed in to the AWS Management Console
+Search for “EC2” in the services search bar and click on “EC2” from the search results.
+This will open the EC2 console, where you can manage your instances.